 Culvert design for fish passage requires that two flows be determined: (1) the instantaneous maximum flood that the culvert must safely pass (usually Q{50}) and (2) peak discharge for fish (Q_f) .
 The instantaneous maximum flood that the culvert must pass is usually several times greater than Q_f .
 To arrive at an appropriate value for Q_f , a hydrologic flood frequency analysis must be made to determine magnitude of the mean-annual flood occurrence during the expected time duration of the fish run.
-This may or may not coincide with the usual timing of the mean-annual flood $(Q_2$ or $Q{2.33}$, depending on the frequency distribution used).
+This may or may not coincide with the usual timing of the mean-annual flood $(Q_2 \text{ or } Q{2,33})$, depending on the frequency distribution used).
 During the annual Arctic grayling spawning migration, the Alaska Department of Fish and Game (ADF&G) accepts the mean-annual spring-runoff flood as a beginning point in determining Q_f .
-This flood discharge is used because the grayling spawning run occurs during that period.
 This flow can be further reduced somewhat because grayling can be delayed for up to 2 days without serious spawning consequences (Fleming,